cgsecurity/testdisk_documentation/repairing_filesystem.rst

    sudo diskutil list
    sudo fsck /dev/disk1s1

-You may have to repeat the fsck command several times until no remaining error is reported.
+You may have to repeat the :command:`fsck` command several times until no remaining error is reported.

 If you get Invalid b-tree node size, you can try